tarantool/doc/doc/platform/sharding/vshard_admin.rst

 In the example below, within a single transaction:

 1. It is checked whether the ``deduplication_key`` request ID exists in the ``deduplication`` space.
-2. If there is no such ID, The ID is added to the deduplication space.
+2. If there is no such ID, the ID is added to the deduplication space.
 3. If the request hasn't been applied before, it increments the specified field in the ``bands`` space by one.

 This approach ensures that each data modification request will be executed **only once**.